erdavila/fluent-ansi/README.md

 ## Usage

 The primary way to use `fluent-ansi` is through its fluent API.
-You can combine colors and flags to create a `Style`, and then apply it to any type that implements `Display`.
+You can combine colors and effecs to create a `Style`, and then apply it to any type that implements `Display`.

 ```rust
 use fluent_ansi::{prelude::*, Style, Styled};